Jerrad Surname

 Where Does The Last Name Jerrad Come From? nationality or country of origin

-Jerrad (Marathi: जेर) is held by more people in The United States than any other country/territory.
-It may be found as:.
-Click here for other potential spellings of this surname.
+The surname Jerrad (Marathi: जेर) occurs more in The United States more than any other country/territory.
+It may be rendered as:.
+For other possible spellings of this name click here.

 How Common Is The Last Name Jerrad? popularity and diffusion

-The last name is the 4,908,606th most widely held surname internationally, borne by around 1 in 455,471,620 people.
-The last name occurs predominantly in The Americas, where 44 percent of Jerrad reside; 38 percent reside in North America and 38 percent reside in Anglo-North America.
-It is also the 220,441st most widely held first name on earth, borne by 1,279 people.
+It is the 4,908,606th most common last name throughout the world, borne by approximately 1 in 455,471,620 people.
+It occurs mostly in The Americas, where 44 percent of Jerrad reside; 38 percent reside in North America and 38 percent reside in Anglo-North America.
+Jerrad is also the 220,441st most widespread first name worldwide, borne by 1,279 people.

-The last name Jerrad is most common in The United States, where it is held by 5 people, or 1 in 72,491,787.
-In The United States it is mostly concentrated in: Colorado, where 20 percent are found, New York, where 20 percent are found and Ohio, where 20 percent are found.
-Aside from The United States this last name exists in 8 countries.
-It is also common in Nigeria, where 25 percent are found and Algeria, where 6 percent are found.
+Jerrad is most prevalent in The United States, where it is held by 5 people, or 1 in 72,491,787.
+In The United States Jerrad is most prevalent in: Colorado, where 20 percent reside, New York, where 20 percent reside and Ohio, where 20 percent reside.
+Without taking into account The United States it is found in 8 countries.
+It is also common in Nigeria, where 25 percent reside and Algeria, where 6 percent reside.

 Jerrad Family Population Trend historical fluctuation

 The incidence of Jerrad has changed through the years.
-In The United States the share of the population with the last name grew 250 percent between 1880 and 2014.
+In The United States the number of people bearing the Jerrad last name rose 250 percent between 1880 and 2014.

 Jerrad Last Name Statistics demography